emboiko/Ufd/readme.md

 - Drill through the treeview with `<Doubleclick>`, `<Enter>`, and/or ArrowKeys.
 - Treeview supports single-select via `<Doubleclick>` or the submit button.
 - Navigate the listbox on the right with the mouse or arrow keys.
 Multiselect is supported with `<Shift>` (span) & `<Ctrl>` (individuals), or by clicking + dragging the mouse.
 Select all with `<Ctrl+A>` as expected.
 Confirm selection in the listbox with `<Enter>` or the submit button.
-- Cancelling via the cancel button or the window manager will both return an empty list from the dialog.
+- Cancelling via `<Ctrl-w>`, the cancel button, or the window manager will both return an empty list from the dialog.